Carlos F. Barbas III ’85 Alumni Award

 Awarded to an alumna/us who consistently demonstrates and inspires in others the Eckerd College Waterfront’s core values of lifetime sports, education and community service in his or her profession, community or recreational pursuits.

-More About Tim
+More About Jenn and Chris

 William H. Kadel Alumni Medal for Outstanding Career Achievement